 By keeping distribution in-house we can ensure that every copy of The Herald goes to the right place and is visible so readers can see it and pick it up, giving the maximum impact for our advertisers at all times.

 This depends on the size of advert you would like.
 Click here to see our Media Pack.
-If you would like further information please use the Contact form or call 023 8084 0815.

 Of course.
 Please check the dimensions of the advertisement with us, but otherwise we accept artwork as a jpg, tif, pdf or eps.
 Don’t forget advertising will be in mono.

 We do our best to accommodate advertiser’s requirements, but cannot always guarantee specific pages.
-Regular features run in every issue may offer advertisers with specific businesses a more appropriate location within the magazine.
+Regular features run in every issue and may offer advertisers with specific businesses a more appropriate location within the magazine.